internxt/drive-desktop-linux/README.md

 npm run package
 ```

-## Login configuration using deeplink
+## Login Configuration Using Deeplink

 To log in via deeplink in development mode, special configuration is required due to limitations in Electron 19.

-### Create entry-point script
+### Create Entry-Point Script

-Create a script in the root of the project named `enable-sso.sh` and add the following content
+Create a script in the root of the project named `enable-sso.sh` and add the following content:

 ```
 #!/bin/bash
 export NVM_DIR="$HOME/.nvm"
-# Carga nvm manualmente
+# Load nvm manually
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"

-cd "/your-proyect-path/drive-desktop-linux"
+cd "/your-project-path/drive-desktop-linux"
 nvm use 18
 yarn start:main "$@"
 ```

-Use the following command to give the script execution permissions
+Use the following command to give the script execution permissions:

 `chmod +x /your-project-location/drive-desktop-linux/enable-sso.sh`

-### Create linux handler protocol file
+### Create Linux Handler Protocol File

-Use de following command to create the file and add the next contect
+Use the following command to create the file and add the following content:

 ` vim ~/.local/share/applications/internxt-protocol.desktop`